revathskumar/blog.revathskumar.com/_posts/2020-06-26-auto-deploy-to-heroku-using-gitlab-ci.md

 # <a class="anchor" name="deploy" href="#deploy"><i class="anchor-icon"></i></a>Deploy

-Once the tests are passing we can configure the deployments as next stage.
+Once the tests are passing, we can configure the deployments in the next stage.
 The deployments to run only from particular branches, ie.,

 * from `develop` branch, deploy to staging